ten-eleven/xenon/docs/api/list/list.md

 # List Component
-Allows you to manage a list of repeatable items such as messages.
+Allows you to manage a list of repeatable items such as todo items.
 Extends `Component` class.
 Behaves like list generics, but for page objects.